chinelon/Practicum/readme.md

-# 🛡️ SecureAPIfy – Designing Safer APIs, One Request at a Time 💻💥
+# Enhancing API Secuirty💥

 Hi there! 👋
-Welcome to my MSc Cybersecurity thesis project – a deep dive into making REST APIs smarter, safer, and more secure for developers and users alike! 🧠🔐
+Welcome to my MSc Cybersecurity thesis project – a deep dive into making REST APIs safer, and more secure for developers and users
 ---

 ## 📚 What's This All About?

-APIs are the backbone of modern web applications – but they’re also juicy targets for attackers. 😱
+APIs are the backbone of modern web applications – but they’re also attractive targets for attackers.
 This project tackles the big question:

-**"How can we integrate security-by-design principles into REST APIs to reduce vulnerabilities from the start?"**
+**"How effective is implementing adaptive rate limiting and honeytoken mechanisms in a secure design framework to mitigate security vulnerabilities in REST APIs for JavaScript web applications?"**

 ✨ With a sprinkle of smart security tools and good design practices, I aim to: